Published: January 2022 Updated: October 2023

 Benefits of Introducing Virtual Summer School

-Although the Spring semester has just begun, and most of us are still sipping hot cocoa and shoveling driveways full of snow this time of year, it’s never too early to start planning for summer school.
-There are multiple reasons for districts and administrators to consider using a virtual summer school program to keep their students engaged and learning throughout the year.
+While most of us are bundling up for our fall and winter activities like sipping hot cocoa and shoveling driveways full of snow, it’s never too early to start planning for summer school.
+There are multiple reasons for district administrators to consider using an online summer school program to keep their students engaged and learning throughout the year.
 Finding a program that caters to the needs of students, teachers, and districts is the key.

 Learning Enrichment and Career Interests